spangen87/bls-digital/README.md

 - When clicking on a category link under products, the products in that category won't show.
 I solved this one by adding a split by "," to the category in the views.

-- When sorting by name it throws an error saying that Lower is not defined.
+- Submitting checkout form without country code on the phone number throws an error instead of a message.
+This took me several hours, including a couple with tutor support.
+In the end it was an easy fix.
+It was a block that was indented wrong and inside an if-statement.

+- Delivery costs become 34$ instead of 5$ after checkout.
+I had made a mistake in the calculation of the grand total.
+It was total + total + delivery.
+The issue were fixed by removing one of the totals.

 [Back to top](#contents)
 ### Left to Solve
-- When clicking on a category link under products, the products in that category won't show.
-- When sorting by name it throws an error saying that Lower is not defined.
-- Submitting checkout form without country code on the phone number throws an error instead of a message.
-- Delivery costs become 34$ instead of 5$ after checkout.

 [Back to top](#contents)
 ## Deployment